Trends

 Technology Takes the Lead: Smart Features in Protective Wear

 Technology has become a crucial factor in elevating Bubblewrap Couture from an artistic movement to a practical innovation.
-Many garments aredesigned with smart elements—pressure sensors that help detect overcrowded spaces and trigger inflation, or health monitors that track biometric data and adjust padding accordingly.
+Many garments are designed with smart elements—pressure sensors that help detect overcrowded spaces and trigger inflation, or health monitors that track biometric data and adjust padding accordingly.

 Imagine wearing a coat that senses an impending fall and automatically inflates padding around your shoulders, elbows, and knees.
 Or think of a jacket that, using ultrasonic sensors, detects the proximity of others and puffs up to offer a gentle reminder of personal space.
 This intersection of fashion and tech makes protective clothing truly intelligent, enhancing safety while being lightweight and aesthetically pleasing.
+The integration of wearable technology into clothing represents a significant advancement in the fashion industry.

 For 2025, wearable tech is less about digital screens or wrist-based gadgets and more about seamless integration into clothing—making it nearly invisible yet fully responsive to the wearer's needs.
 These intelligent materials are redefining what we expect from our wardrobe: a smart coat is not just a shield but also an intuitive extension of our own bodies.